CodingGagan/markdown_test/install-and-configure/advanced-configuration/parallel.md

 # Parallel Installation

-The below guide is optional, as there is low risk to data loss in Kubecost as all metrics are stored in cloud object-storage.
-The primary benefit to a parallel installation is to reduce the amount of time the Kubecost UI is unavailable/incomplete during an upgrade.
+The below guide is optional, as there is low risk to data loss in nOps as all metrics are stored in cloud object-storage.
+The primary benefit to a parallel installation is to reduce the amount of time the nOps UI is unavailable/incomplete during an upgrade.

-It is possible to run multiple Kubecost Primaries on the same cluster in parallel.
+It is possible to run multiple nOps Primaries on the same cluster in parallel.
 This is useful if you are upgrading to a new version and want to validate the new version before removing the current one.

-The primary concern is to ensure that two Kubecost cost-analyzer pods on a single cluster are not writing to the same bucket at the same time.
+The primary concern is to ensure that two nOps cost-analyzer pods on a single cluster are not writing to the same bucket at the same time.

 To prevent this, add the following to the existing `values.yaml` file: